 So far, so good.
 Well, wait a minute.
 As I was starting to ask a question about the sushi and sashimi omakase, a cockroach fell from the ceiling, just to the left of me.
 The waitress, a young female, jumped and screamed (in that order) and then stomped on the offending roach.
 “WTF, what just happened”, I thought to myself.

 We quickly brushed it off, though with eyes wide open.
-Despite the red flag, Michelle and I both proceeded to order the sushi omakase.
+Despite the red flag, we both proceeded to order the sushi omakase.
 Here’s the breakdown of our omakase:

 1. Kinmedai (Golden eye tai or sea bream)